10 Questions to Ask Before an Eye Exam Image

 1. Should I visit an optometrist or an ophthalmologist?

-10 Questions to Ask Before an Eye Exam ImageAn Optometrist is someone who will handle a basic eye exam.
+An Optometrist is someone who will handle a basic eye exam.
 They will guide you through the 2-step process of reading a distance chart and a refraction test.
-An optometrist may also recommend further treatment through a specialist in case you have vision problems that need special attention.
+An optometrist may also recommend further treatment through a specialist if you have vision problems that need special attention.
 They will also help you choose eyeglasses, contact lenses, and other vision-correcting tools.

-A visit to an Ophthalmologist is your best bet if you suffer from infections, diseases that might require surgery, and other complications.
+A visit to an Ophthalmologist is your best bet if you suffer from infections, diseases that might require surgery and other complications.
 You should visit an Optometrist for a routine eye exam, and an Ophthalmologist for an intensive eye exam.

 2. What are some of the things I could do to take care of my eyesight?